 The Sanctuary area has been taken back to the original sandstone and several convict marked bricks can now been seen.
 Whilst the church was not convict built some of the stones used had been convict cut.

-St. Mary’s now sits on a quiet cul-de-sac at the end of Franklin St. and is open whenever we are at the Rectory/Parish Office.
+St. Mary’s now sits on a quiet cul-de-sac at the end of Franklin Street, and is open whenever we are at the Rectory/Parish Office.
+Blessings, Ross

 See I told you… blessings!
 How could we refuse?
 Especially when we’ve already confessed to an obsession with taking photos of Tasmanian churches.
 And the stained glass windows in the Buckland version took our breath away.
 Looks like we really should visit the Triabunna Church in person, to see some of their stained glass features.

-For more information about the history of the Buckland Parish contact Reverend Ross Ellwood at the Triabunna Church.
+For more information about the history of the Buckland Parish contact Reverend Ross Ellwood via the Parish of Buckland website.
+Photos supplied to Think Tasmania by Rev Ellwood.